Matt-Thew/interview-app-dev/README.md

 # Say something before submit
 - You may use Google Docs or MS Word to describe code, process, wrokflow
+- Please describe as if you were assigned and were having a great job on your career path, very happy on that.
+Some day you have got a new assign role in development - which is completely different and it will be on going for almost a year.
+We would like to know your opinions about that.

 # How to deliver
 - The project should be runnable on localhost.
 If it's not, please tell us